 If you do discuss it, then do so in a positive light.
 If your experience of disability is something that would be valuable in the role, then you could work this into a broader discussion of your skills and experience.
 If your condition has given you useful and relevant transferrable skills, such as adapting to change or time management, then bring these up as strengths.

 Another reason to talk about it is if you feel that you will need specific reasonable adjustments to perform well in the recruitment process, or in the job itself.
 For example, magnification, screen-reading software or a specially-adapted desk.
 Be prepared for follow-up questions regarding these.

 Talking about your condition or not is all about personal preference.
 You may prefer to wait until you have a job offer.
 By doing so, you rule out the risk of an interviewer’s unconscious bias playing a part in the decision, if your impairment is not visible.
 It's also easier to prove discrimination if a job offer is withdrawn than if it was never made.

 Decide before the interview whether you will talk about your condition or not.
 Doing so will help you feel prepared for the interview and able to focus on proving your suitability for the role.

 The best time to discuss disability (if at all) is often at the end of the interview when they ask you if you have any questions.
-You may wish to bring it up earlier if it is relevant – it’s your choice.
+But it’s your choice.